Vedant-Rajput22/hostel-complain-info/README.md

 - Add rate limiting, logging, and backups for MySQL
 - Build frontend and serve via a CDN or web server; reverse‑proxy API behind Nginx/Caddy

----

-Feel free to tailor branding, screenshots, and institution‑specific details.